Swapnil-ai01/zoo-Agent/README.md

 # zoo-Agent
 This is my Gen AI project where i use and learn multi agent AI LLM model integration and cloud tools.
-This is the good example of multi AI agent project where i use ( Google ADK, Google Cloud console, artifacts ).
+This is the good example of multi agent project where i use ( Google ADK, Google Cloud console, artifacts ).

 <h4>How to run this project.</h2>
 <ul>